adebisi5/blog/content/post/big_data_on_openstack.md

 4. Application links inside Cloudera CM would fail to resolve.
 5. A new Cloudera Cluster would take around 2-5 months to deploy due to loosing knowledge ( employees left the project) and configuration issues.

-I tried following the little documentation the previous Sys Admin had left but, that was troublesome.
+I tried following the little documentation the previous system admin had left but, that was troublesome.
 I had to spend significant time researching on the internet to find solutions to some of the issues I came across.
 At first I tried building a 5 host cluster with Centos 6.
 But, the installation would fail due to the Cloudera CM not able to talk to the cloudera agent( they were on the same host!).
 I found out later that is a bug with Cloudera CM with Cloud Solutions such as AWS/Openstack due to the way Openstack networking works (Floating/Public /Private hostname & IP) (https://www.cloudera.com/documentation/enterprise/release-notes/topics/cm_rn_known_issues.html) Basically this:

 ```
 Installing on AWS, you must use private EC2 hostnames.